Meet the team

 Associates

 Alongside our core team, Rooted in Place works with a small network of trusted associates who bring specialist skills when projects need them.
-These are people we know well — experienced practitioners who share our relational, pragmatic approach and understand the realities of community-led work.
+These are people we know well, and are all experienced practitioners who share our relational, pragmatic approach and understand the realities of community-led work.